Wistia video embeds

 <div class="wistia_embed wistia_async_j38ihh83m5" style="height:349px;width:620px">&nbsp;</div>

-There are two basic quirks with this type of embed in KnowledgeOwl:
+There are two editor quirks with this type of embed in KnowledgeOwl:

-• These embeds cannot be added using the standard Insert Video > Embedded Code workflow (they must be added in Code View)
+• You can't add embeds using the standard Insert Video > Embedded Code workflow.
+They must be added in Code View.

-• Once added, these embeds won't show a thumbnail or placeholder in the editor itself, but they will show in Preview or in the Published version of the article
+• Once added, these embeds won't show a thumbnail or placeholder in the editor itself, but they will show in Preview or in the Published version of the article.
+We recommend adding some CSS to make them visible.

 We discuss these more below.